-The European Conference on Arts & Humanities (ECAH) brings together delegates from many different national, cultural and linguistic backgrounds to Brighton, UK, to present new research and exchange ideas.
+The European Conference on Arts & Humanities (ECAH) brings together delegates from many different national, cultural and linguistic backgrounds to London, UK, to present new research and exchange ideas.
 This exceptional platform welcomes speakers and delegates for challenging debate and stimulating discussions around the latest concepts and newest approaches.

 IAFOR's conferences are encouraging and nurturing environments where ideas can be shared and tested, where research synergies and collaborations can be formed, and where some of the biggest names in the field have the opportunity to interact with up-and-coming faculty members.

 IAFOR’s arts and humanities conferences are organised in partnership with some of the world’s most reputable institutions, including the Medill School of Journalism at Northwestern University (USA), Birkbeck, University of London (UK), University of Sussex (UK), Waseda University (Japan), Moscow State University (Russia), Barcelona University (Spain) and Virginia Tech (USA), and feature programmes developed by leading academics to ensure both timeliness and academic rigour.

 July 21–24, 2022 | University College London (UCL), Institute of Education, UK, and Online

 July 22–25, 2021 | Online from London, UK

 July 24–26, 2020 | Online from London, UK